 Japan celebrates New Year in their own way.
 Most people go visit a temple and pray for good fortune in the New Year after watching the popular music program “kohaku uta gassen” on TV with their families.
 In major cities, you can join countdown parties, or watching fireworks in Tokyo!
 Especially enjoy the special tradition dish of New Year “Osechi” and join the Hatsumode.
 Meiji Shrine or Narita Shinzan are the most popular Hatsumode destinations.

-For more about Japanese New Year, find out in our article: The Japanese New Year Oshougatsu Marks a New Beginning
+For more about Japanese New Year: 6 Must Things to Do in Japanese New Year, Oshougatsu

 Thumbnail image is from Flickr